shabnamRafat/DataMining_FinalProject_Team-1/README.md

       jupyter notebook
       ```

-### Contributions
-Each team member should contribute meaningfully to the project.
-Please make sure to use clear commit messages, branch appropriately, and push your changes regularly.
-Refer to the [Contribution Guide](CONTRIBUTING.md) for further details.

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.